Ozone Garden

 3. Cost of measuring tools, such as magnifying glasses or yard sticks.

 The cost of larger ozone gardens operated by private or public institutions come with a higher price tag.
-For the St. Louis ozone garden, a collaboration between St. Louis University, the Missouri Botanical Garden and The St. Louis Science Center, the costs were: $15,000-$25,000.
+For the St. Louis ozone garden, a collaboration between St. Louis University, the Missouri Botanical Garden and the St. Louis Science Center, the costs were $15,000-$25,000.
 This included:

 1. Fence